IT-ess/tauri-plugin-mobile-sharetarget/README.md

 Intents are stored in a Rust queue.
 Each call to the queue pops the latest intent in the queue.

-You can call `getLatestIntent()` to retrieve a raw intent.
+You can call `popIntentQueue()` to retrieve a raw intent in the FIFO queue.

-You can also call `getLatestIntentAndExtractText()` that extracts the text of a textual share intent.
+You can also call `popIntentQueueAndExtractText()` that extracts the text payload of a textual share intent.

 ## Example
 An example app is provided in this repo under `examples/tauri-app`.